 We recently worked with a leading global digital transformation firm to analyze their employee engagement survey.
-For the purpose of employee confidentiality, we will refer to them as “Support Inc” throughout this post, but the analysis discussed herein was performed on concrete data from the company’s real-world survey.
+For the purposes of employee confidentiality, we will refer to the company as “Support Inc” throughout this post, but the analysis discussed herein was performed on concrete data from their real-world survey.
 In it, Support Inc asked their employees a mix of open-ended questions alongside multiple choice.
 They understood the best way to avoid bias was by opening the floor to their employees, but they also knew they needed to collect key quantitative data, like demographics.
-Their team did not have the time to do the qualitative analysis necessary for open-form questions, so they began looking for a solution that could go beyond summarization and truly analyze both types of data, together.
+Their team did not have the time to do the qualitative analysis necessary for freeform questions, so they began looking for a solution that could go beyond summarization and truly analyze both types of data, together.
 That’s how they found Viable.

 Our AI ingested thousands of rows of qualitative and quantitative survey data and built a report in minutes — a task that would take humans several day.
 First, it organized their info by question, making it easy to click in and understand the most important themes and recurring responses within each question.
 It also assigned a level of urgency to each theme based on the language used by the respondents; if an employee is threatening to quit or discussing critical issues such as workplace discrimination, those themes would receive a higher urgency score.
 Under each question’s section, a natural-language TRL;DR summary is housed at the top that’s so succinct you’ll swear it was written by a human.
 Below that, you’ll find the sub-themes found in employees’ responses.

-Unlike other text-analysis tools, our AI treats multiple choice data as metadata, layering it into its analysis.
+Unlike other text analysis tools, our AI treats multiple choice answers as metadata, layering them into the analysis.
 For the prompt “One thing I would change about Support Inc is…”, the number one response focused on pay not keeping pace with the cost of living.
-As you scroll down the page, there’s a snapshot of who responded this way, surfaced with the data from the multiple choice demographic questions in the survey.
-Interestingly, 65% are female, and only 51% feel “comfortable, happy and supported at Support Inc”.
-Having this more nuanced information helps our AI paint a better picture for who Support Inc. should start with when considering changing pay structure.
+As you scroll down, there’s a snapshot of who responded this way, surfaced with the data from the multiple choice demographic questions in the survey.
+Interestingly, 65% are female, suggesting a larger issue such as gender wage disparity at play.
+And while the respondents providing this feedback are unhappy with their pay, the majority do not appear to be a flight risk given 51% of them “feel comfortable, happy and supported at Support Inc”.
+Having this more nuanced information helps paint a better picture for Support Inc. when considering changing pay structure.

 If we knew other details like the geographic location of the Support Inc. respondents, our AI could include that in its analysis as well.
 This would be particularly useful when considering raises, given how much inflation has impacted cost of living across the U.S., with some cities and states being more affected than others.
 Armed with that information, our AI could help Support Inc be more precise in determining which geographic areas or departments might warrant a raise more than others.